-4.1.1 Relative abundance estimates from standardised CPUE analyses

-The 2017 stock assessment used two sets of standardised CPUE indices: one based on CELR data covering 1990-2001, and another based on PCELR data covering 2002-2017.
-For both series, standardised CPUE analyses were carried out using Generalised Linear Models (GLMs).
+4.1.1 Relative abundance estimates from standardised CPUE analyses analyses were carried out using Generalised Linear Models (GLMs).
 A stepwise procedure was used to select predictor variables, with variables entering the model in the order that gave the maximum decrease in the residual deviance.
 Predictor variables were accepted in the model only if they explained at least 1% of the deviance.